G. de P. — I am ready now to answer questions.

-And under manasa: "The Pitris are identical with the Kumara, the Vairajas, the Manasa-Putra (mind sons), and are finally identified with the human 'Egos.'"
+And under Manasa: "The Pitris are identical with the Kumara, the Vairaja, the Manasa-Putra (mind sons), and are finally identified with the human 'Egos.' "

 It was these passages that gave me the idea that the manasaputras and our higher egos were one and the same.
 Will you please elucidate further?
 I am yet somewhat mystified.